indover/test_symfony/README.md

 ### Run the course command
 ```php bin/console app:check-currency-rates```
 ```text
-You can add the integer number of you threshold, it is optional parameter, to skip it press ENTER the default value is 5%
+You can add the integer value for your threshold.
+It is an optional parameter, to skip it, press ENTER.
+The default value is 5%.
 ```